ztalbot2000/My100/README.md

 #### Front to Back Alignment
 &nbsp;&nbsp;&nbsp;The front steppers for the Z-Axis are offset from the 45° cut.
 The build plate size dictates everything else.
 Similiarly the Y-Axis linear rail placement traverses the length of the build plate so that the hot end tip can reach the whole area.

 <BR><BR>
+## Current Build Status My100 1.0 Alpha 5
+&nbsp;&nbsp;&nbsp; The X,Y & Z axis all home!
+Quad Gantry Levelling (QGL) fails.
+The printed bed was too flimsy and a change to lifters was unsuccessful.
+The CAD drawing now uses a metal bed and I'm in the process of installing it to fix QGL.

+<BR><BR>
 ## Current Build Status My100 1.0 Alpha 4